ObamaCare Facts – An Independent Site For ACA Advice

 Open enrollment is the only time of year all Americans have access to guaranteed issue health coverage regardless of their income or health status!

-Outside of open enrollment, coverage options are limited to short-term coverage, Medicaid/CHIP, and special enrollment options for those with qualifying life events (Medicare and employer coverage both have unique enrollment periods).
+Outside of open enrollment, coverage options are limited to short-term coverage, Medicaid/CHIP, and special enrollment options for those with qualifying life events.
+Medicare and employer coverage each have their own unique enrollment periods.

-Open enrollment season is a short period of time for more than 15 million individuals and families without access to other coverage types to sign up for health insurance.
+Open enrollment season is a brief window during which over 15 million individuals and families without other coverage options can sign up for health insurance.

-Otherwise, keep reading to find out more about shopping for coverage.
+Keep reading to learn more about how to shop for coverage.

-ObamaCare Extensions 2024: There may be extensions offered in 2024.
-Please double-check the official state-based websites and the federal marketplace HealthCare.Gov to confirm extensions each year, as some extensions are subject to change at any time.
+ObamaCare Extensions 2025: Extensions for 2025 may be available.
+Check official state-based websites and the federal marketplace at HealthCare.Gov for updates, as extensions can change at any time.

-TIP: The fee for not having coverage is $0 in most states from 2019 forward.
-However, some states do have state-based mandates.
+TIP: Starting in 2019, the fee for not having coverage is $0 in most states.
+However, some states have their own mandates requiring coverage.

 Getting Coverage With Cost Assistance Under the Affordable Care Act

-There are a couple of different options for getting coverage under the Affordable Care Act.
+There are a few options for getting coverage under the Affordable Care Act.

-1. Enroll online, over the phone, or in-person with an assister through the government exchange Healthcare.Gov (or HC.gov for short).
-A simple and smart choice if you know you qualify for cost assistance.
+1. Enroll through Healthcare.Gov: You can sign up online, over the phone, or in-person with an assister through the government exchange Healthcare.Gov (or HC.gov for short).
+This is a straightforward option if you know you qualify for cost assistance.

-Meanwhile, in terms of coverage for individuals and families in the private market, non-approved brokers can only sell you limited benefit short-term plans.
-These plans are not highly regulated and can fluctuate in price, benefits, and even eligibility.
-These plans may be right for you, but it is important to understand your options!
+Meanwhile, for individuals and families seeking coverage in the private market, non-approved brokers typically offer limited benefit short-term plans.
+These plans aren’t highly regulated and can vary widely in terms of price, benefits, and eligibility.
+While they may suit some needs, it’s essential to fully understand your options.

-Be careful with lead forms: If you don’t use our site to find a broker, you’ll want to be very careful searching around and filling out forms related to health insurance online.
-There are a lot of spammers who target the term “Obamacare.”
-We have worked hard to keep the scammers off our site, but if you go out into the wild looking for brokers, make sure you are using a site you can trust.
-Giving your information away without caution can lead to getting spam phone calls.
+Be cautious with lead forms: If you don’t use our site to find a broker, be extra careful when searching for health insurance online and filling out forms.
+There are numerous spammers who specifically target the term “Obamacare.”
+While we’ve made efforts to keep our site free of scammers, if you search elsewhere for brokers, ensure the site is trustworthy.
+Sharing your information without caution can result in spam phone calls.

 Why trust us?
-ObamaCareFacts.com has helped nearly 40 million Americans learn about the Affordable Care Act and cost assistance options since 2012 and has been used as a resource by a number of national news outlets, including:
+ObamaCareFacts.com has helped nearly 40 million Americans navigate the Affordable Care Act and cost assistance options since 2012.
+Our site has been referenced by several national news outlets, including:

 – Link